carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

+## Pipeline: jsonl > csv > wc
+Just like we should keep track of how many tweets we download at any given time, we should implement a standard workflow when gathering tweets.
+Generally for the rest of this workshop, we will follow this workflow:

+-1 harvest json
+-1 flatten if necessary (when using timeline, etc.)
-## Convert to csv
+-1 convert to csv
+-1 use wc to make you received as much as you expected -1 use twarc utilities and twarc2 plug-ins
+-1 use external utiities for further analysis

-While JSON is common, it's not super human-readable, and it would be a bear to convert to a dataframe.
-So twarc2 convert to csv functions that we can use.
+While JSON is common, it's not super human-readable, and it can be difficult to convert to a dataframe.
+So twarc2 has an extension to turn our harvested jsonl to csv. functions that we can use.

 twarc2 csv kittens.jsonl output_data/kittens.csv